You’ve been carrying a lot for a long time.

 1) Let’s Connect

-Begin with a free 15-minute consultation to see if we’re a good fit.
-We’ll talk briefly about what’s bringing you in, what feels most pressing, and what you’re hoping might feel different.
-You’re welcome to ask questions about how I work so you can decide whether this feels like the right space for you.
+Start with a free 15-minute consultation.
+We’ll talk about what’s bringing you in and what you’re hoping might feel different, and you can get a sense of whether this feels like the right fit.

 2) We’ll Find the Focus Together

-In our early sessions, we’ll slow down and take time to understand your story.
-We’ll explore not just what’s happening, but how it’s affecting you emotionally and relationally.
-Together, we’ll clarify what feels most important in this season of your life and shape therapy around that.
+In early sessions, we’ll take time to understand your story and how things are affecting you.
+Together, we’ll clarify what feels most important right now.

 3) Consistent Support That Fits Your Life

-Over time, many clients notice subtle but meaningful shifts — less reactivity, clearer boundaries, more emotional steadiness.
-The goal isn’t perfection or constant happiness.
-It’s feeling more connected to yourself and more capable of navigating life’s changes with clarity and intention.
+Over time, many clients notice meaningful shifts — less reactivity, clearer boundaries, more emotional steadiness.
+The goal isn’t perfection, but feeling more connected to yourself and more capable of navigating life’s changes with clarity and intention.

 “Therapy is a place to unpack what’s heavy, piece by piece, until it feels lighter to carry.”